SvenThV/cloud-engineering-wiki/azure-update-manager/maintenance-configuration.md

 Before creating a Maintenance Configuration, ensure that:

-- Azure Update Manager is available.
+- Azure Update Manager is enabled.
 - The target virtual machines are onboarded.
 - The required permissions are available.
-- The virtual machines are configured for Azure Update Manager.

 ---